sharifisl/gaslabsharif/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Members

+Our lab at Sharif University is built on a foundation of active collaboration and mutual respect among its members.
+We strongly believe that diversity drives innovation, and we value the unique perspectives and backgrounds each member brings to our community.

 {% include section.html %}

 {% include list.html data="members" component="portrait" filter="role == 'phD'" %}